 Kushami (Sneeze) Tafu (Tough) Hito (Person)

 The unvoiced consonants mentioned above all have a voiced counterpart.

 |Unvoiced Counterpart||Voiced Counterpart|

 There are a few peculiarities that need to be discussed.
-However, before we go into too much detail, /j/ and /dj/ will be mentioned later as they are palatal sounds.
+However, before going into too much detail, /j/ and /dj/ will be mentioned later in this lesson.

-1. /z/ typically becomes [dz] when at the start of a word. /dz/ tends to become [z] inside words but doesn't have to.
-This is all thanks to the two sounds collapsing into one single sound.
-In fact, many speakers cannot tell the difference between the two despite sounding different. /z/ sounds like the "z" in "zoo" whereas "dz" sounds like the "ds" in "kids."
+1. /z/ typically becomes [dz] at the start of words. /dz/ tends to become [z] inside words, but this isn't always so. /z/ sounds like the "z" in "zoo," whereas /dz/ sounds like the "ds" in "kids."

 2. /h/, its allophones, and /p/ correspond with /b/. /b/ is made by bringing the lips together and then releasing them.
 This means its articulation is the same as /p/ but not as /h/.

 3. /g/ can be pronounced as /ng/ inside words.